-All students are required to complete the degree and/or certificate requirements as approved by the MCCCD Governing Board.
+All students are required to complete the degree and/ or certificate requirements as approved by the MCCCD Governing Board.
 The college reserves the right to make necessary course and program changes in order to meet current educational standards.
 In addition, students must:

-be credited in the Office of Student Enrollment Services with not fewer than:
+- 1. Be credited in the Office of Student Enrollment Services with not fewer than: - 60 semester credit units in courses numbered 100 or above for the Associate in Arts degree, Associate in Science degree, Associate in Transfer Partnership degree, and Associate in General Studies degree; 60 semester credit units for the Associate in Applied Science degree; 62 semester credits for the Associate in Business degree.
+For specific certificate programs, be credited with not fewer than the minimum total of credit units required for the certificate program. - Students not continuously enrolled, as outlined in the Catalog Under Which a Student Graduates policy, must satisfy current graduation requirements. - 2.
+Have earned a minimum of 12 semester credit units toward the degree or certificate at the district college granting the degree or certificate.
+The 12 hours in the AAS degree curricula may be in the Required Courses area and/or Restricted Electives courses.
+Courses from the General Education Core and Distribution area are excluded.
+In cases where the certificate requires fewer than 12 credit units, a minimum of six credit units must be completed at the college awarding the certificate.
+The minimum of six credit hours in the certificate or degree curricula may be in the Required Courses area and/or the Restricted Electives.
+Courses from the General Education Core and Distribution areas are excluded;

-60 semester credit units in courses numbered 100 or above for the Associate in Arts degree, Associate in Science degree, Associate in Transfer Partnership degree, and Associate in General Studies degree; 60 semester credit units for the Associate in Applied Science degree; 62 semester credits for the Associate in Business degree.
-For specific certificate programs, be credited with not fewer than the minimum total of credit units required for the certificate program.
+Shared Programs are programs offered at multiple colleges but not available at all colleges.
+The requirements are identical at all the colleges offering the program.

-Students not continuously enrolled, as outlined in the Catalog Under Which a Student Graduates policy, must satisfy current graduation requirements.
+A shared program requires a minimum of six credit hours from the total program requirements to be completed with a grade of "C" or better at the college awarding the certificate or degree.
+The exception is the Nursing program.
+For those shared programs with less than six credit hours, the total hours for the program must be completed at the college awarding the certificate.

-- 2. have earned a minimum of 12 semester credit units toward the degree or certificate at the district college granting the degree or certificate.
-In cases where the certificate requires fewer than 12 credit units, a minimum of six credit units must be completed at the college awarding the certificate. - 3. have filed an application for the degree or certificate with the Office of Student Enrollment Services on the date determined by the college/center.
+3. Have filed an application for the degree or certificate with the Office of Student Enrollment Services on the date determined by the college/center.